dulikai/bidiu/ctAtlas/README.md

 which are extracted from available high-quality structures of thousands of protein complexes.

 The database of amino acid fragments is also given, which is a snapshot of the "Atlas of Protein Side-chain Interactions" at 2017-06-01.
-One may obtain the database from http://www.biochem.ucl.ac.uk/bsm/sidechains/ or directly contact with owner of the database.
+One may obtain the database from http://www.biochem.ucl.ac.uk/bsm/sidechains.

 The charge transfer couplings are calculated following the previous work of Liu and co-workers.